Greenie2028/cs260-friend-finder/README.md

 ## 🚀 DB deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+I added a database for persistent data storage.
+It was surprisingly easy and simple to do with MongoDB.

-- [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores data in MongoDB** - I now store my data in MongoDB instead of locally.
-- [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores credentials in MongoDB** - I encrypted my credentials with bcrypt before storing them in my data base.

 ## 🚀 WebSocket deliverable